Mondo Grass Groundcover

 Mondo grass is a shade-tolerant groundcover that is popular in gardens and yards throughout the southern US.
 Its lush green foliage helps provide definition and structure to the landscape, allowing the features of the garden to stand out.

 Some folks are surprised to learn that mondo grass is not a true grass, but rather a member of the lily family.
 The plant grows in small clumps, with long blades that grow outward from the center.
-It is closely related to liriope muscari; however mondo grass blades are softer and floppier and tend to look more like turf grass.
+It is closely related to liriope muscari, however mondo grass blades are softer and floppier and tend to look more like turf grass.

 dwarf mondo grass around tree